sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 The application may receive incoming calls only when:

 - the application is in the foreground AND listening on active connection.
-- the application is registered to receive incoming calls via the Push Notifications via _SinchClient_ capabilities, or, better, using `UserController.registerUser()` API (see [UserController](doc:voice-android-cloud-user-controller)).
+- the application is registered to receive incoming calls via the Push Notifications via _SinchClient_ capabilities, or, better, using [UserController.registerUser()](reference/com/sinch/android/rtc/UserController.html#registerUser-com.sinch.android.rtc.UserRegistrationCallback-com.sinch.android.rtc.PushTokenRegistrationCallback-).

-When an application is not running, or the `Active Connection` feature is not enabled, the user must be notified of an incoming call by a push notification.
+When an application is not running, or the [Active Connection](doc:voice-android-cloud-active-connection) feature is not enabled, the user must be notified of an incoming call by a push notification.

-By invoking `setSupportManagedPush(true)` the Sinch SDK will automatically register to _Firebase Cloud Messaging_ and the Sinch backend will initiate push messages to your application when needed.
+By invoking [SinchClient.setSupportManagedPush(true)](reference/com/sinch/android/rtc/SinchClient.html#setSupportManagedPush-boolean-) the Sinch SDK will automatically register to _Firebase Cloud Messaging_ and the Sinch backend will initiate push messages to your application when needed.
 This feature requires _Google Play Services_ on the device.
 If you distribute your application through other channels than Google Play, push notifications will not be available on devices that do not have _Google Play Services_.

-If using the Sinch backend and _Firebase Cloud Messaging_ is not viable in the application, please see [Active connection](https://developers.sinch.com/docs/voice-android-cloud-active-connection).
+If using the Sinch backend and _Firebase Cloud Messaging_ is not viable in the application, please see [Active Connection](doc:voice-android-cloud-active-connection).

 As a developer, you will be responsible for implementing the code that receives the FCM push message.
 For an example implementation, please see the sample app `sinch-rtc-sample-push` which is bundled with the SDK.